Tegucigalpa

 The Central District Mayor's Office (Alcaldia Municipal del Distrito Central) is the city's governing body,[31] headed by a mayor[32] and 10 aldermen forming the Municipal Corporation (Corporación Municipal).[33]
 Being the department's seat as well, the governor's office of Francisco Morazán is also located in the capital.
 In 2008, the city operated on an approved budget of 1.555 billion lempiras (US$82,189,029).[34]
 In 2009, the city government reported a revenue of 1.955 billion lempiras (US$103,512,220), more than any other capital city in Central America except Panama City.[citation needed]

 Tegucigalpa's infrastructure has not kept up with its population growth.[35]
 Deficient urban planning,[36] densely condensed urbanization, and poverty[37] are ongoing problems.[38]
-Heavily congested roadways, where road infrastructure is unable to efficiently handle over 400,000 vehicles, create havoc on a daily basis.[39]
+Road infrastructure is unable to efficiently handle over 400,000 vehicles, resulting in heavy congestions.[39]
 Both national and local governments have taken steps to improve and expand infrastructure as well as to reduce poverty in the city.[40][41]

 Read more Source: Wikipedia